mfidino/mfidino.github.io/blog/_posts/2021-8-25-bayesian_integrated_model.md

 And that is the latent state model!
 So far this should mostly remind you of Poisson regression (except for that little jaunt into occupancy modeling).
 The big exception, however, is that integral across space that we need to contend with in `JAGS`, and we'll get there soon enough.

 Because we are fitting a Bayesian model, we get to take a small departure from the way the data model is described in Koshkina *et al.* (2017).
 In their model explanation, they initially combined the presence-only data detectability and probability of detection from the detection/non-detection data into one term.
-We, however, will keep them seperate the whole time.
+We, however, will keep them separate the whole time.
 The detection / non-detection data model is the easier of the two, because it's equivalent to the detection process of a standard occupancy model, so let's start there.

 Remember those <span>$$r_k$$</span> subregions of *B* that are non-overlapping parts of the study area?
 Let's assume we do not sample every point in *B* and instead sample some subset of the subregions.
 For *j* in 1,...,*J* subregions sampled (hereafter sites) let  <span>$$r_k[j]$$</span> represent the *jth* site sampled (<span>$$k[j]$$</span> means there is [nested indexing](https://masonfidino.com/nested_indexing/)).
 We then have for *w* in 1,..,*W* sampling occasions at these sites, which results in a *J* by *W* binary observation matrix <span>$$y_{j,w}$$</span>.
 If we detected the species at site *j* on sampling occasion *w*, <span>$$y_{j,w} = 1$$</span>, otherwise it is zero (assuming equal sampling at all sites).
 The probability of detecting the species given their presence <span>$$\rho_{j,w}$$</span> can then be estimated as: